 Above: Bundy, F. et al. Carbon.
 34, 141 (1996).

-At present, we have probed liquid carbon using a wide variety of techniques, including coherent anti-Stokes Raman spectroscopy (CARS), second harmonic generation (SHG), small and wide angle x-ray diffraction (SAXS/WAXS) and visible reflectivity.
-In doing so, we have been able to determine the liquid’s lifetime and have measured its structure factor, which is a direct measure of the material’s coordination and structure.
+At present, we have probed liquid carbon using a wide variety of techniques, including coherent anti-Stokes Raman spectroscopy (CARS), second harmonic generation (SHG), resonant inelastic x-ray scattering (RIXS), and reflectivity.
 In the future we plan to use techniques including x-ray emission to learn more about the liquid’s electronic structure and the evolution of temperature and density in the material.
 In addition to our work on liquid carbon, our group is also interested in exploring other metastable states of carbon with our ultrafast spectrocopy techniques.
 One such state is Q-carbon, a recently discovered state thought to be prepared from an undercooled liquid state.
 The resulting material is reportedly a room temperature ferromagnet that is electrically conductive and possesses a hardness greater than that of diamond .
 There has also been increasing interest in warm dense carbon , as well as a new set of carbon allotropes involving regions of sp2 carbons interspersed with regions of sp3 carbons which has been recently predicted from theoretical calculations .